abbew25/gravitating_particles/README.md

 ## Notes on the accuracy of the simulation, approximations used and limitations
 The leapfrog method has been chosen over the Euler method because it is more accurate for the same amount of computational effort and is able to exactly serve the energy of the particles in the system and angular momentum.
 One should note however, that the leapfrog/Euler method are not generally very efficient for very large numbers of particles.
 This is because the number of computations required to calculate the acceleration of each particle by each other partucke due to their gravitational interactions involves on the order of many computations for each update of the particles velocities.
 This simulation will become slower quite quickly as the number of particles is increased (it gets quite slow for more than a few hundred particles).
 Therefore it's performance is limited to simulating just a few hundred particles.
 The particles require a ‘softening length’ as an input parameter to the code so it can be included in the equations used to calculate the acceleration on every particle by each other.
 This is because the particles are simulated as ‘points’ which is not representative of any real physical situations – point particles don’t exist in nature.
 If the softening length is not included to compensate for the fact the particles may reach a separation of 'zero', the acceleration of the particles by each other may approach infinity (resulting in NaNs) if they get too close.
 The softening length serves to stop the acceleration becoming too big and suppresses close interactions between the particles.
 This approximation is at the sacrifice of accuracy on smaller scales and therefore the resolution of the simulation is limited by the softening length chosen (no real physical processes can be considered accurate in the simulation on scales smaller than this length).
-The user is advised also, that for the best accuracy, the timestep in each update should be chosen to be around Δt = ```final_t/Nt``` ~L/v  where L is the softening length, v is the typical velocity of particles in the system. ```final_t``` just refers to a variable that sets how long the simulation runs for in Gyrs, while ```Nt``` is the number of updates that occur, thus together they set Δt.
+The user is advised also, that for the best accuracy, the timestep in each update should be chosen to be around $Δt$ = ```final_t/Nt``` $~L/v$  where $L$ is the softening length, $v$ is the typical velocity of particles in the system. ```final_t``` just refers to a variable that sets how long the simulation runs for in Gyrs, while ```Nt``` is the number of updates that occur, thus together they set $Δt$.

 Another important point to consider is that the way in which the power spectrum is computed is unfortunately not extremely accurate.
 The power spectrum is computed via a numerical integration of the correlation function via a fourier transform, however the correlation function that is calculated from the particle distribution is generally not smooth (unless a very large number of particles and bins are used, but even then it isn't very smooth).
 The correlation function is interpolated first to try smooth it for the numerical integration to obtain the power spectrum, and fixed gaussian quadrature integration is used to calculate the power spectrum.
 However, the results are still found not be extremely accurate.
 Additionally, the integral over the correlation function has limits from zero to infinity (see next section for more detail) but is has to be truncated since the space being simulated is only finite.
 The power spectrum output should be interpreted with this in mind.